-2.3.
+2.2.
 Procedure

 Consecutive attendees were first interviewed with the socio demographic questionnaire before the BDI was used.
-Cases of depression found were treated.
 The clinical data were extracted from the case notes by two trained assistants using pre-tested data extraction form.
 These include type of infertility (primary, secondary), causes of fertility (male, female, unexplained, combined factors) and duration of infertility.

-2.4.
-Definition
+2.3.
+Definitions

 In this study, primary infertility is used to designate those couples who have never conceived while secondary infertility refers to couples who have experienced at least one prior conception.
+Verbal abuse refers to the use of expressions that are emotionally traumatizing especially in direct reference to the patient's state of infertility.

-2.5.
+2.4.
 Statistical analysis